The special Brauer group and twisted Picard varieties

 \end{definition}

 We will abuse the notation slightly and denote by

-the open subset $\pi^{-1}(|h|_{\text{sm}})$ of twisted sheaves concentrated on smooth curves $C\in |h|$.
+the open subset $\pi^{-1}(|h|_{{\rm sm}})$ of twisted sheaves concentrated on smooth curves $C\in |h|$.
 Here,

 is the natural projection.
 Note that stability depends on the choice of a polarisation and so $\overline{\Pic}_\alpha^d(\kc/|h|)$ depends on it as well.
-However, the open part $\Pic_\alpha^d(\kc/|h|)$ does not and as we are only interested in these moduli spaces up to birational isomorphism (over the liner system $|h|$), we can safely ignore the polarisation.
-In fact, in our discussion, often only the scheme-theoretic generic fibre $\Pic_{\alpha|_{\kc_\eta}}^d(\kc_\eta)$ of (\ref{eqn:piproj}) matters.
+However, the open part $\Pic_\alpha^d(\kc/|h|_{{\rm sm}})$ does not and as we are only interested in these moduli spaces up to birational isomorphism (over the linear system $|h|$), we can safely ignore the polarisation.

 \Old{Let us now turn to the case of sheaves $E$ on a K3 surface $S$ which are supported on curves $C\subset S$ in a linear system $|h|$.
 In this case, there is no difference between the Mukai vector $v(E)=\ch(E)\cdot\td(S)^{1/2}$ and the Chern character $\ch(E)$, but it is often more convenient to work with the former.
 So we have $v(E)=(0,r\cdot h,s)$, where $s=\chi(E)$.
 If $E$ is a line bundle on $C$, then $r=1$.
 In general, if $C$ is integral, $r$ is the rank of $E$ as a sheaf on $C$.